 Symptoms, Testing, Treatment and Why Current Screening Is Not Enough

 Iron deficiency is the most common nutritional issue in pregnancy.
 In Australia, up to 60–70 percent of women are identified with low iron during routine screening.
-Because your body needs almost double the iron to grow a healthy baby, iron deficiency can affect your energy, your birth experience, your mental health, and your baby’s development.
+Your body needs almost double the iron to grow a healthy baby.
+Iron deficiency can affect your energy, your birth experience, your mental health, and your baby’s development.
 It is also linked with an increased risk of postpartum depression and a higher risk of postpartum bleeding.

 Recently, I attended a postpartum conference where the topic of iron testing and management was raised.
 I shared my frustration that iron is tested too infrequently, often too late in pregnancy, and not monitored closely enough throughout gestation.
 The response was sobering: funding does not currently prioritise routine, frequent iron testing in pregnancy.